claresudbery/clare-wiki-ably/pages/coding/infra/infra-resources.md

 ## DORA State of DevOps 2019

 - See [dedicated section](/pages/think/code-princ/metrics.md#accelerate-metrics--dora-metrics)
+- See also my notes on Accelerate, [here](https://clare-wiki.herokuapp.com/pages/think/code-princ/books/Accelerate)

 ## The Three Ways of DevOps

 - From The Phoenix Project and The DevOps handbook
+    - See my notes on DevOps-Handbook, [here](https://clare-wiki.herokuapp.com/pages/think/code-princ/books/DevOps-Handbook)
-- The First Way: Principles of Flow
+- The First Way: The principles and technical practices of Flow
-- The Second Way: Principles of Feedback
+- The Second Way: The principles and technical practices of Feedback
-- The Third Way: Principles of Continuous Learning
+- The Third Way: The principles and technical practices of Continuous Learning and experimentation
 - [More here](https://blog.sonatype.com/principle-based-devops-frameworks-three-ways#:~:text=If%20you've%20read%20either,Way%3A%20Principles%20of%20Continuous%20Learning)